 Awards are funded for 2 years; however, there is a possibility for renewal in year 3.
-Renewal is contingent on submission of an annual progress report showing substantial accomplishment and progress toward benchmarks specified in the original application.
-In order to be considered for year 3 funding, awardees must also provide evidence of a submitted application or detailed plan and timeline for application for a career development award (e.g., NIH K series award, VA Career Development Award, Rheumatology Research Foundation Investigator Award, or equivalent), or NIH R series award.
-Renewal in year 3 is competitive and subject to approval by the Foundation's Scientific Advisory Council.
+Renewal is contingent on 1) submission of an annual progress report showing substantial accomplishment and progress toward benchmarks specified in the original application, and 2) evidence of a submitted application for a career development award (e.g., NIH K series award, VA Career Development Award, Rheumatology Research Foundation Investigator Award, or equivalent), or NIH R series award.
+Renewal in year 3 is contingent on availability of funds and subject to approval by the Foundation's Scientific Advisory Council.
 Awards may be transferred to another institution pending approval by the Scientific Advisory Council; please see Awards & Grants Policies for more information.